The Skills Imperative 2035

 Resources

-We will be publishing a number of resources across the lifespan of the Skills Imperative 2035 research programme.
+A number of resources published across the lifespan of the Skills Imperative 2035 research programme.